compound-developers/compound-supply-examples/README.md

 ```

 ## Supplying Assets Directly via JSON RPC
 These code examples can be run by a web browser or with Node.js.
-If you want to use a web browser, you'll need to import a library in your HTML or JS file (see import above).
+If you want to use a web browser, you'll need to import a library in your HTML or JS file.

 Running these scripts will give your wallet **cETH** and **cDAI**.
 These are ERC20 Tokens that can be **used to redeem an ever-increasing amount of the underlying asset**.
 The cToken exchange rate **increases every Ethereum block**, they can be transferred, and can be used to redeem.